 You may change your proxy instructions at any time prior to the vote at the Annual Meeting.
 For shares held directly in your name, you may enter a new vote by using the Internet or the telephone, by mailing a new proxy card bearing a later date (which will automatically revoke your earlier voting instructions) or by voting in person at the Annual Meeting.
+Registered holders can submit their request for a new proxy card in writing to the following address: Spanish Broadcasting System, Inc., José I. Molina, Chief Financial Officer, Pablo Raúl Alarcón Media Center, 7007 NW 77 Avenue, Miami, FL 33166.
 For shares held beneficially by you in "street name," you may change your vote by submitting new voting instructions to your broker or nominee, or by any other method instructed by your broker or nominee.